Technetium-Inc/BinaryC/README.md

 # BinaryC
  Yet another esolang.
-This one has absolutely nothing to do with C
+This one has nothing to do with C (and everything to do with VB) but the name is better than BinaryVB.